Lomank123/shared-music/README.md

 - Save/Load room playlist (WIP)
 - Download urls from room or user playlist (WIP)
 - Communicate by sending messages to in-room chat (WIP)
-    - Private messages included

 ### Tech features
 - Both asgi and wsgi apps (daphne and gunicorn) to serve `http` and `WebSocket` connections.
 - WebSocket protocol to keep changes in rooms
 - Celery tasks
     -  To remove abandoned rooms (periodically)
-- CI/CD with the help of GitHub Actions (tests and linter) (WIP)
+- CI/CD with the help of GitHub Actions
 - Nginx reverse proxy to serve static files and WebSockets

 ### Room owner features:
-- Set permissions to limit some actions (WIP)
+- Set permissions to limit some actions
-    - Who can change track
+    - Who can change/add/delete track
-    - Who can vote for change
     - Enable/Disable vote for change
+- Transfer ownership to any listener
 - Ban, kick or mute listeners if it is needed (WIP)
-- Transfer ownership to any listener (WIP)

 ## Usage